 The benefit period will begin the day after you satisfy the elimination period of either 14 or 30 calendar days.
-However, benefits are only payable after all accrued paid leave (annual leave, sick leave and comp time) has been exhausted.
+However, benefits are only payable after all accrued paid leave (annual leave, sick leave and comp time) and paid parental leave have been exhausted.